Each employee shall receive a written performance appraisal of their work performance at least annually. The employee’s first line supervisor shall:

 3. provide a progress report every two months during the provisional employment period to a provisional status employee.
 The supervisor shall also provide a written performance evaluation 30 days prior to the completion of the provisional employment period, based upon the job factors established for the position.
 If the employee's service is unsatisfactory, the employee should be terminated before the end of the provisional employment period.
 Employees retained beyond the provisional employment period will be granted regular status.

-4. conduct the performance evaluation in writing between January 1 and March 31 of each calendar year.
+4. conduct the performance evaluation in writing between July 1 and October 31 for the previous fiscal year.

 The second line supervisor shall signify concurrence with the overall performance rating, and certify it is consistent with the established performance evaluation standards of the unit.
 Copies of the evaluation must be submitted to the Human Resources Department.